U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: More Discussions on Brier Score

-In the main paper, we use the model's predicted probability of the correct choice \textit{conditional} on available choices (see (\ref{eq: conditional prob}) to calculate the binary Brier Score.
+In the main paper, we use the model's predicted probability of the correct class \textit{conditional} on all classes to calculate the TC Brier Score (see Eq.~\ref{eq: conditional prob}).
 This section discusses the effect of such conditionalization.
-This section refers to the conditionalized binary Brier Score as the binary Brier Score we use in the main paper and the un-conditionalized binary Brier Score as the one without re-distributing output probabilities to available choices.
+This section refers to the \textit{un-conditionalized TC Brier Score} as the one without re-distributing output probabilities to all classes.

-Fig.~\ref{fig: undist-brier} shows the relationship between un-conditionalized binary Brier Score and effective model size (M) on all three datasets.
+Fig.~\ref{fig: undist-brier} shows the relationship between un-conditionalized TC Brier Score and log compute $M$ on all three datasets.
 For the MMLU dataset, model performance still exhibits flat scaling before the emergence threshold and sharp improvement past the emergence threshold.
-For the arithmetic and Persian-QA datasets, the scaling trend does not show a sharp increase and is easier to forecast performance under the un-conditionalized binary Brier Score past the emergence threshold.
-This is consistent with the finding of \citep{schaeffer2024has} that unconditionalized binary Brier Score is more correlated with the training compute than conditionalized binary Brier Score.
-However, Fig.~\ref{fig: undist-brier-acc-relation} shows that the un-conditionalized binary Brier Score is not as closely related to accuracy as the conditionalized binary Brier Score for the arithmetic and especially the Persian-QA dataset.
-Table~\ref{tab: acc-brier-correlation} corroborates this assertion by showing the correlation coefficient between accuracy and the conditionalized/un-conditionalized binary Brier Score.
+For the arithmetic and Persian-QA datasets, the scaling trend does not show a sharp increase and is easier to forecast performance under the un-conditionalized TC Brier Score past the emergence threshold.
+This is consistent with the finding of \citep{schaeffer2024has} that the un-conditionalized measure is more correlated with the training compute than conditionalized ones.
+However, Fig.~\ref{fig: undist-brier-acc-relation} shows that the un-conditionalized TC Brier Score is not as closely related to accuracy as the normal TC Brier Score for the arithmetic and especially the Persian-QA dataset.
+Table~\ref{tab: acc-brier-correlation} corroborates this assertion by showing the correlation coefficient between accuracy and the normal/un-conditionalized TC Brier Score.